Superior, Mineral County, Montana Property Taxes

 Property Tax Assessment Values Across Superior, Mineral County, Montana

-In Mineral County, assessment notices are sent in the spring each year.
-They’ll typically reach your mailbox by the middle of April.
+Assessment notices in Mineral County are sent in July each year.
+They typically reach your mailbox by the middle of July.
 Each property owner receives an assessment notice that contains both the market value and assessed value, along with an estimate of your property tax bill.
-By providing insights into how assessed and market values are determined, this section helps property owners navigate their tax responsibilities and understand the valuation processes affecting their property taxes in Superior.

-For example, the median home price in Superior is $200,900, with tax bills ranging significantly across the county.
-Zip code 59872 has the highest median home price at $200,900.
+For example, the median home price in Superior is $206,900, with tax bills ranging significantly across the county.
+ZIP code 59872 has the highest median home price at $206,900.

 Property Tax Assessment Values Across Superior, Mineral County, Montana